 “As I’ve often said, failure is always an option.
 Anything you do that’s worth putting yourself out there, there’s always a risk of it not working out.”

-But every now and then, Cook will put on Ricky Skaggs’ Brand New Strings album, on which the tracks Appalachian Joy and Monroe Dancin’ – written for My Peoples – offer a brief glimpse of what might have been.
-Then he will sit back and remember the people of Walt Disney Feature Animation Florida.
+But every now and then, Cook puts on Ricky Skaggs’ Brand New Strings album, on which the tracks Appalachian Joy and Monroe Dancin’ – written for My Peoples – offer a brief glimpse of what might have been.
+Then he sits back and remembers the people of Walt Disney Feature Animation Florida.
 Cook will never forget the love and support he found for more than a decade there.